This article has been updated. The original version was posted in 2023.

 “Doulas are so important because we help educate birthing parents,” says Blue Andrew, Maven Care Advocate and Doula at Brooklyn Birth.
 “We normalize advocating for yourself and having ownership and autonomy over one’s body, which many people don’t experience as part of their birthing process.
 Doulas are there to carry and support parents through one of the most vulnerable times of their lives.”

-Maven’s research in virtual doula care and its impact on outcomes
+Building on Maven’s research in virtual doula care and its impact on outcomes

 Virtual doula care reduces C-section rates